How to Make an Easter Bunny Rabbit Cake

 - Arrange the cake pieces into an rabbit face shape, as shown in the diagram.
 Once the pieces are assembled, the cake is rather long.
 I sometimes assemble it on a large cutting board, or sometimes on a large piece of heavy carboard that I have covered in foil.

-- In a large mixing bowl, beat together the butter, powdered sugar, vanilla and milk with an electric mixer until light, fluffy and smooth.
+- In a large mixing bowl, beat together the butter, powdered sugar, vanilla and milk with an electric mixer until light, fluffy, and smooth.
 Add a few drops of food coloring and beat until coloring is mixed in uniformly.
-If you'd like to use colored frosting to decorate your cake, leave a small portion untinted, place that portion in another bowl and tint it a second color with additional food coloring.
+If you'd like to use colored frosting to decorate your cake, leave a small portion untinted.
+Place that portion in another bowl and tint it a second color with additional food coloring.

 - Decorate the cake to resemble a rabbit's face.
 Use round candies for the eyes, nose and polka dots on the bowtie.
-Use Twizzler laces for the whiskers and for ears, mouth, eyebrows and other details.
+Use Twizzlers or other licorice laces for the whiskers and for ears, mouth, eyebrows and other details.
 If you are handy with cake decoratng tools, you might rather use colored icing to draw features on.
 Either way, get creative.
 Tint a little frosting pink for the inside of his ears, and give him some rosy cheeks while you're at it.
 Or, make a cute female Easter Bunny with long eyelashes, kissy lips and flowers at the base of one ear.
 Pink sugar crystals would be cute for rosy cheeks and the inside of the ears.

 - Take a photo of your kids proudly showing off their cute bunny cake!